 - Formation of tumors or cysts around impacted wisdom teeth, resulting in jawbone or adjacent tooth destruction.

-With an oral examination and x-rays of the mouth, .
-Drs.
-Schultz, Perciaccante, Anderson and Keyser can evaluate the position of the wisdom teeth and diagnose present problems or predict if future problems may develop.
+With an oral examination and x-rays of the mouth, Drs.
+Schultz, Perciaccante, Anderson, Keyser and Smith can evaluate the position of the wisdom teeth and diagnose present problems or predict if future problems may develop.
 Studies have shown that early evaluation and treatment results in a superior outcome for the patient and minimizes risk to vital structures and adjacent teeth.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by one of our highly trained oral and maxillofacial surgeons.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Drs.
-Schultz, Perciaccante, Anderson and Keyser have the unique training, licensing, and experience to provide various types of anesthesia for patients to achieve the best surgical outcome.
+Schultz, Perciaccante, Anderson, Keyser and Smith have the unique training, licensing, and experience to provide various types of anesthesia for patients to achieve the best surgical outcome.